bysnupy/openshift_trainings/v3.5/memos/non_ha_installation.md

 ### Installation

 * execute 'atomic-openshift-installer install' on master1.host.local host using interactive installation mode at this time<br/><br/>
-:star: This command also generates the answer file for unattended installation, the answer file has 'ansible_inventory_path' directive that point the ansible inventory file generated location.
-The answer file first, not ansible inventory file.
+:star: This command also generates the answer file for unattended installation, the answer file has 'ansible_inventory_path' directive that point the ansible inventory file generated location. <br/>
+The answer file first, not ansible inventory file on executed and generated orders.

 ```
 # atomic-openshift-installer install